Examples of privacy leaks used to trace monero

 Data used by the attacker: the attacker simply used the target's private keys to look up their transaction history and then used the resulting information to charge them with money laundering.

 Interpol shut down monero-only darknet market Archetyp and says they found its operators by "tracing [their] financial flows".
-It is not *certain* that this means they traced their monero, but it was a monero-only exchange, so monero is the only type of finances I know they had available to trace. source - June 2025
+It is not *certain* that this means they traced their monero, but it was a monero-only exchange, so monero is the only type of finances I know they had available to trace.
+Additionally, reports say that "assets worth EUR 7.8 million [were] seized," as well as "47 smartphones [and] 45 computers."
+Assuming monero was among the assets seized, the authorities can simply look up the parties' transaction history, because seizing monero typically means acquiring its private keys. source and source - June 2025

 Key quote: "The takedown follows years of intensive investigative work to map the platform’s technical architecture and identify the individuals behind it.
 By tracing financial flows, analysing digital forensic evidence, and working closely with partners on the ground, authorities were able to deliver a decisive blow to one of the most prolific drug markets on the dark web." source